blueboxgroup/safety_razor/README.md

 1. Implement a solution using the
-   [Faraday gem](https://github.com/lostisland/faraday) to support middleware injection such as additional authentication, rety logic, etc.
+   [Faraday gem](https://github.com/lostisland/faraday) to support middleware injection such as additional authentication, retry logic, etc.
 2. Provide a thin wrapper around Razor's REST API that doesn't hide data internals.
 At the time of authoring this library Razor has not yet hit a SemVer-stable release and could therefore change internals at any time.